HeinrichVannas/WAD2024-2025-Group3-O/README.md

 - [ ] login.html home redirects to index.html.
 - [ ] login.html "login" button redirects to index.html.
 - [ ] A user should not be allowed to submit the login form content, if she/he did not fill in both fields (e.g., Email and Username).
+- [ ] Use Flexbox to arrange the layout of your pages to fit both a screen and a cellphone

 ### CSS
 - [x] Use a class selector
 - [x] Use an ID selector